 This post may contain affiliate links.
 I may get a commission if you purchase something using my link.
 Please note, there is NO ADDITIONAL COST to you.
 For more information, please see my disclosure.

-Looking back, the cost of living in Budapest is the most affordable I’ve experienced in Europe compared to Naples, Italy (where I spent significant time), and London (where I live now).
+Looking back, the average cost of living in Budapest is the most affordable I’ve experienced in Europe compared to Naples, Italy (where I spent significant time), and London (where I live now).

 Hungary uses the Forint (HUF) for currency.
 At the time of this writing, the exchange rate is 1 US Dollar = 309 HUF.
 For reference, 1 Euro = 368 HUF

 What Is The Cost Of Living In Hungary?

 |Total Monthly Expense||$1539|

 |COST PER MONTH|